The Horror of the Heights: Synopsis

 The aviator writes he will be going up again to the air-jungle to bring back proof of his discoveries, but here the fragment ends, save for one last sentence which reads:

 "Forty-three thousand feet.
 I shall never see earth again.
 They are beneath me, three of them.
 God help me; it is a dreadful death to die!"

 The narrative outside the notebook then explains that Joyce-Armstrong has been missing and that his monoplane was discovered in a wreck on the border of Kent and Sussex.

 Collections

 The story has appeared in a number of collections, the earliest being Danger! and Other Stories (1918), as well as in more general collections like Volume 5 of The Road to Science Fiction.
+In 2018, it was included in the flight-themed horror anthology Flight or Fright.

 Adaptations

 The story formed a part of Forgotten Futures III.